JAPHETHNYARANGA/identigate-backend/README.md

 Create a symlink to load the images by running the following command  `php artisan storage:link` Then serve the application using `php artisan serve` and use the application.

+Then connect you application to you db and run `php artisan:migrate` to migrate the database tables or run the database in the folder structure called `identigate.sql` directly in the database management system.

 ## Technologies

 * Laravel